maxmind/blog-site/content/2022/06/using-maxminds-accuracy-radius.md

 geolocation.
 The GeoIP City Plus web service returns the geolocation coordinates 42.1293, -72.7522.

-![The same map of Massachussetts with store branches marked, as above, but this time there is also an IP geolocation point labeled on the map.
+![The same map of Massachusetts with store branches marked, as above, but this time there is also an IP geolocation point labeled on the map.
 The IP geolocation point on the map is located near a city named Springfield.
 There are store branches marked in Chicopee, near Springfield, but also further away to